arthurcrawford/deb-build/deb-tutorial.md

 |   |-- control
 |   |-- copyright
 |   |-- dirs
-|   |-- hello-world.manpages
+|   |-- package-a.manpages
-|   |-- hello-world.pod
+|   |-- package-a.pod
 |   |-- install
 |   |-- rules
 |   `-- source
 |       `-- format
-`-- hello-world
+`-- package-a
 ```

 The stuff in the debian directory is all about building the package.
-The `hello-world` shell script is what will actually be installed.
+The `package-a` shell script is what will actually be installed.
 In this directory we can now build the Debian package as follows:

     # dpkg-buildpackage